-The types and qualities of Spanish hams are determined by the breed of the pig, how and where it was raised, and how it was processed.
+The types and qualities of Spanish hams are determined by a few factors: the breed of the pig, how and where it was raised and fed, and how it was cured.
 Simple factors that make all the difference in the world.

 In their infancy, all pigs are raised on a diet that includes cereal grains and mother's milk.
 While white pigs usually continue to eat only cereal feeds after weaning, Ibérico pigs are raised on a variety of diets.
 Diet is the second most important factor influencing the quality of the ham, and is one of the factors evaluated in determining Ibérico ham grades.

-Hams are from Ibérico pigs, which have spent the last three to four months of their lives feasting on rich, sweet acorns that have dropped from the ground from holm and cork trees in the meadows of a region called the dehesa.
+Ibérico de Bellota hams are from Ibérico pigs that live outdoors and spend the last three to four months of their lives feasting on rich, sweet acorns that have dropped from the ground from holm and cork trees in the meadows of a region called the dehesa.
 This period of grazing on the open range is called the montanera, and the pigs add about half their weight during this period.

-Hams from white pigs, who were raised on farms and fed cereal feed, then cured for over 12 months anywhere in Spain.
+Hams from white pigs of the Duroc or Landrace breeds, who were raised on farms and fed cereals and then cured in Spain for 8 months to two years.

 Hams from Spain are commonly offered in the following cuts, whether made from Ibérico pigs or others.
 The Ibérico versions of each of these cuts only became available in the U.S. in 2007.

 Bone-in and Boneless Paleta (shoulder)